 \begin{lemma} Let $\varphi:\mL \longrightarrow \mL$ be a lattice anti-automorphism.
 For each $a \in \mL$, let $\phi_a$ be an anti-automorphism of the interval $[0,\varphi(a)]$.
 Then $\phi_a \circ \varphi : [a,1] \longrightarrow [0,\varphi(a)]$ is a lattice isomorphism.
 If $r$ is a matroidal rank function with support lattice $\mL$, then

 \end{lemma}

 For the remainder of this paper, unless explicitly stated otherwise, $r$ will denote a fixed but arbitrary matroidal rank function on $\mL$.
 We will fix $M:=(\mL,r)$, so $M$ will be understood to be a matroid if $\mL=\mL(S)$ for the set $S$ of cardinality $n$ and will be understood to be a $q$-matroid in $\mL=\mL(V)$ for the $n$-dimensional $\Fq$-subspace $V$.
-In respect of this approach, where formulas involving $q$-binomial coefficients and $q$-factorial numbers arise, for the matroid case these should be interpreted as binomial coefficients and factorials, respectively, or those found by setting $q=1$, as appropriate.
+In respect of this approach, where formulas involving $q$-binomial coefficients and $q$-factorial numbers arise, for the matroid case these should be interpreted as binomial coefficients and factorials, respectively, or those found by letting $q\rightarrow1$, as appropriate.
 It is our intention that this approach will result in a simpler and more unified presentation of the theory.

-\section{Tutte Partitions}
+\section{Tutte partitions}

 The purpose of this section is to provide a definition of the Tutte polynomial that can apply to both matroids and $q$-matroids alike.
-This definition relies on a type of partition of the support lattice of a matroid or $q$-matroid, which we call a \emph{Tutte partition}.
-The main result of this section, Theorem~\ref{thm:T-comp_partition_exist}, gives that a Tutte partition always exists on a matroid or $q$-matroid.
-This provides a generalisation of the definition of the Tutte polynomial given in \cite{C69}, and follows \cite{BCJ17} in its use of \emph{prime-free} minors. \begin{definition} We say that $M$ is {\em prime-free} if $M$ has no prime diamonds in $\mL$. \end{definition} \begin{definition} Let $\mathcal{P}$ be a partition of the elements of $\mathcal{L}$ such that every element of $\mP$ is an interval.
-We say that $\mathcal{P}$ is a \emph{Tutte partition} of $\mL$ if the following properties hold for every $[a,b]\in\mathcal{P}$: \begin{enumerate} \item $r(a)=h(a)$, \item $r(b)=r(\one)$, \item $[a,b]$ is prime-free. \end{enumerate} \end{definition}
+This definition relies on the existence of a type of partition of the support lattice of a matroid or $q$-matroid, which we call a \emph{Tutte partition}.
+The main result of this section, Theorem~\ref{thm:T-comp_partition_exist}, gives that a Tutte partition always exists on on the support lattice of a matroid or $q$-matroid, as long as the support lattice has a {\em proper interval partition} \cite{HITZEMANN20103551}.
+This provides a generalisation of the definition of the Tutte polynomial given in \cite{C69}, and follows \cite{BCJ17} in its use of \emph{prime-free} minors.